-The UCI racing calendar is now majorly back to normal, but we expect to see even more virtual races in 2021 as cyclists are becoming fond of this type of challenge.
+The UCI racing calendar is now majorly back to normal, but we expect to see even more virtual races in 2021.
+Cyclists are becoming fond of this type of challenge.

 One of the reasons why we’ve mentioned earlier that you shouldn’t expect bikes to be back in stock by the end of 2021 is that the demand is expected to stay high.